Order by phone:

 Mobile home broadband works in much the same way as fixed line broadband.
 You have a router with Wi-Fi and connect all your devices to the internet.
 The only difference is that you’re using a mobile network instead.

-Despite this, you should always confirm coverage in a specific location before purchasing any mobile device as there can still be signal dead spots.
+Despite this, you should always confirm coverage in a specific location before purchasing any mobile device, as there can still be signal dead spots.
 One easy method is to check the signal strength on a mobile phone, but you can also take advantage of the coverage check tools provided by networks, though do keep in mind that these are a guide only.

 It's crucial to check signal strength before buying any mobile service to ensure you'll be able to get a fast connection.
 Click the logos below to access the official network coverage check tools: